Books, Programming, Resources: Helping Patrons Through the Opioid Crisis

 The opioid crisis which has crashed through American communities has brought patrons to public libraries seeking information about opioids and addiction.
 This collection of resources can help you connect patrons to the information that they need to support themselves or a loved one.
-Library staff are also encouraged to check out the recording of our September 2017 Opioid Crisis Town Hall where libraries, community partners and national organizations shared their experiences with the opioid epidemic, how it was impacting their communities and their responses.
+Library staff are also encouraged to review these eight research-based case studies of public libraries and their local, community partners who are responding to the opioid crisis together.

 You can copy the information on this page to repurpose for your library's website or resource list.